 Children First is the foster care and kinship program for Unlimited Potential Community Services.
 We provide safe, temporary out-of-home placement for children who have nowhere else to turn.
-Children are matched with skilled caregivers who provide a family-based environment to nurture each child and stabilize behaviours.
+Children are matched with skilled caregivers who provide a family-based environment to nurture each child and stabilize behaviours until they can return home.

 Our agency operates 24 hours a day, 365 days a year.
 Within the Children First program, we deliver a continuum of culturally appropriate services to promote the well-being and independence of each referred child, family, or young adult.